OHI-Science/ohimanual/3_conduct_manual/frequently_asked_questions.md

 **Q: How are the goals weighted to calculate the final score?**

 A: By default, we weighed them equally because we don’t have solid, better information to do otherwise, even though we understand that each goal may/should have different weights depending on regional conditions and needs.
-We didn't put emphesis on goal weighing because ten individual goal scores are more important than one total score, and can tell more about the status of ocean health.
+We didn't put emphasis on goal weighing because ten individual goal scores are more important than one total score, and can tell more about the status of ocean health.
 If you are interested in seeing how weighing affects the total index score, you can try the following:

 - Scenario studies.
 The OHI framework is flexible so that you can change the weights and see how scores change
 - Studies on people’s preferences or management needs to weigh goals differently